 Have you ever been invited to a (haunted) house party?
 That's the main plot of House on Haunted Hill, a delightfully spooky fright fest from 1959.
 Produced & Directed by William Castle, the movie stars Vincent Price as a millionaire who invites five people to spend the night at a supposedly haunted house.
 He hands out fun party favors like handguns that are stored in little coffins!
 If you survive the night, you get $10,000.
 All of the attendees need the money he's offering for one reason or another.
 One of them is the house’s owner, Watson Pritchard, who warns everyone that there are angry spirits in the house, and that they shouldn’t stay if they want to live.
 In addition to Price, the cast includes veteran character actor Elisha Cook, Jr. as Pritchard and Richard Long (of TV’s The Big Valley & Nanny & The Professor), as another guest.

 Director Castle was well known as a flamboyant showman who used unique gimmicks to sell his films.
-During screenings of The Tingler (1959), there were vibrators installed under the seats that induced shocks when the title creature was seen; for 13 Ghosts (1960), patrons used special ghost viewers to see (or remove) the spirits on screen.
-In this film’s theatrical showings, a skeleton seemed to float right out of the film at the audience in a process called Emergo.
-These ideas worked like a charm for Castle, who had a lot of financial success with his films, which were aimed primarily at teenagers.
+During screenings of The Tingler (1959), there were vibrators installed under the seats that induced shocks when the title creature was on screen; for 13 Ghosts (1960), patrons used special ghost viewers to see (or remove) the spirits from the screen.
+In House on Haunted Hill's theatrical showings, a skeleton seemed to float right out of the film at the audience in a process called Emergo.
+These ideas worked like a charm for Castle, who had a lot of financial success with his films.
+His movies were aimed primarily at teenagers, who ate them up like candy.
 His autobiography was called Step Right Up!
 I’m Gonna Scare The Pants Off America.

 Next time: The Halloween terror continues as we visit The Cabin In The Woods (2012)